How do I get into a career as an editor?

 Typical examples of book publishing companies are:

-- Random House: the largest general-interest/consumer paperback publisher in the world.
-Random House owns Penguin, many other fiction brand names plus an extensive list of non-fiction books.
+- Penguin Random House: the largest general-interest/consumer paperback publisher in the world.
+It owns Penguin Books and many other fiction brand names plus an extensive list of non-fiction books.

 - Elsevier publishes books, journals and databases aimed at business and academic markets.
 Its titles include The Lancet, a highly respected journal aimed at the medical profession.